 Thanksgiving is all about the side dishes!
 Besides my favorite – Sweet Potato Casserole with Marshmallows & Pecans, my homemade stuffing comes in at a very close second!

 I just love combining stuffing, mashed potatoes and cranberry sauce with a bite of turkey because the flavors are so harmonious!
+A little bit of sweet and a whole lot of savory deliciousness!

 How to Make Thanksgiving Leftover Casserole